 Submission guidelines: According to their web page, they are looking first and foremost for books which are ‘wise’ or have good humor.
 If you manage to check box boxes, you probably stand an even better chance of getting published.
 To submit a manuscript, you are required to carefully follow the guidelines here.

-A newly established but ambitious publishing house, they are also centered around young readers of various ages.
+A newly established but ambitious publishing house, they are also centred around young readers of various ages.

 Year founded: 2007